pjreddie/pjreddie.com/coqindex/index.md

 </div>
 </div>

+**Use it when:** you want to transform an identifier into an equivalent term.

 ##<a name=rewrite></a>`rewrite`##

 If we know two terms are equal we can transform one term into the other using `rewrite`.

-While `rewrite` is similar to `subst`, it operates on terms instead of just identities.
+While `rewrite` is similar to `subst`, it also works when both sides of the equality are terms.
 An identity is just a name like `x`, while a term can be more complex, like a function application: `(f x)`.

 In this example we prove that if we have a function `f` and `(f x) = (f y)` then `(f y) = (f x)`.
 We use `rewrite` to transform `(f x)` in our goal into `(f y)` and finish the proof using `reflexivity`.